Slideshow: Surprising Things You Didn't Know About Dogs and Cats

 Fact: A Limp Can Mean Lung Trouble

-Dogs sometimes come to the vet for a limp and leave with a diagnosis of lung cancer.
+Dogs sometimes come to the vet for a limp and leave with a diagnosis of lung cancer or some other pulmonary issue such as heartworms.
 Cancer in the chest can activate the leg bones to grow new tissue -- causing swelling and pain in the legs.
 A more typical symptom of lung cancer is a cough, although about 25% of dogs have no symptoms until cancer is detected on a chest X-ray.
-The leg changes -- called hypertrophic osteopathy -- go away once the cancer is treated.
+The leg changes -- called hypertrophic osteopathy -- can go away if the cancer is treatable.

 Myth: Cats Need Milk

 The long-standing myth that cats need milk is wrong and giving your pet a saucer of cow's milk could make it have diarrhea.
 Kittens drink their mother's milk until they are weaned and older cats may like the taste of cow's milk.
 But adult cats don't have much lactase, the enzyme needed to break down the lactose sugar in milk.
 The result is often uncomfortable and messy: diarrhea.

 This practice comes from the idea that ancient dogs (wolves) ate plenty of bones.
 Today, pet dogs can get all the calcium and nutrients they need from dry kibble.
 Bones do satisfy the intense canine chewing instinct, but they can choke a dog or splinter into knife-like shards, even when cooked.
 Edible chewies or sturdy rubber chew toys from the store are a safer choice.